Ask yourself this checklist of questions

 Will my commute be better or worse?

 You definitely want to take a look at your new route to work to get a sense for how your commute will be affected.
 Additionally, if your commute is longer, you’ll want to factor in the additional cost of gas.
-This may not be a huge deal, but everything will add up.
+This may not be a huge deal, but everything adds up.

 Does the school system meet our requirements?